stratself/arcticons-selfhosted-demo/README.md

 # Arcticons-selfhosted - Arcticons for self-hosted dashboards!

+**NOTICE: this is an unofficial WIP.
+I'll probably showcase this to Arcticons-team later, when I have the time to, but for now it stays here as demo.**

 | Website | Matrix Chat (Arcticons Space) | Knowledge Base |

 ## Usage

-See website.
-You can also search icons directly on this Github repo.
+See website to search for icons, or search directly on this Github repo.

 ## Contribute